Madagascar profile - Timeline

 1960 26 June - Independence with Philibert Tsiranana as president.

 1975 June - Lieutenant-Commander Didier Ratsiraka is named head of state after a coup.
-The country is renamed the Democratic Republic of Madagascar and Ratsiraka is elected president for a seven-year term.
+The country is renamed the Democratic Republic of Madagascar, and Mr Ratsiraka is elected president for a seven-year term.

-1976 - Ratsiraka nationalises large parts of the economy, forms the Arema party.
-Over the years he increases state control over the economy until 1986 when he changes tack and promotes a market economy.
+1976 - President Ratsiraka nationalises large parts of the economy, and forms the Arema party.
+Over the years he increases state control over the economy until 1986, when he changes tack and promotes market reforms.

-1996 - Zafy impeached.
-Ratsiraka voted back into office.
+1996 - President Zafy is impeached, and Mr Ratsiraka is voted back into office.

-2000 March - Thousands homeless after two cyclones hit the island and Mozambique.
+2000 March - Thousands are left homeless after two cyclones hit the island and Mozambique.

 2001 December - First round of presidential elections.
 Opposition candidate Marc Ravalomanana claims an outright victory and says there's no need for a second round.

-2002 February - Ravalomanana declares himself president after weeks of political deadlock with Ratsiraka over the December polls, which he says Ratsiraka rigged.
+2002 February - Mr Ravalomanana declares himself president after weeks of political deadlock with President Ratsiraka over the December polls, which he says the government rigged.
 Violence breaks out between rival protesters.

-2002 July - Ratsiraka seeks exile in France, marking end of seven-month political crisis.
+2002 July - Mr Ratsiraka seeks exile in France, marking the end of the seven-month political crisis.

 2002 December - Ravalomanana's party, I Love Madagascar (TIM), wins a parliamentary majority in elections which are seen as a test of popular support.